wjgan7/wjgan7.github.io/posts/sheep.md

 Despite this though, I still like uniformly at random.
 You can be wrong about what's obscure and also teams in general will be over-biased towards obscure answers.
 Going more uniformly random counteracts that.
+Trust the dice!